jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This book argues our unhappiness is a sign of a bigger problem.
 Our ideologies are very outdated.
 They were created in the Industrial Age, and since 1970, we've been in the Computer Age.
 Our ideologies are holding us back, which is causing our frustrating lifestyles and growing social problems.
 We need a new philosophy—one created to harness the remarkable potential of electronic tools.

 Here it is.
 Its big lesson is this.
-The middle-class has to step up and use digital technology to collaborate and solve our own problems.
+The middle-class has to step up and use digital technology to solve our own problems.
 If we don't, we'll keep suffering the pains of civilization running on old ideological fumes.

 # Table of Contents